 Negative discipline is what we also call punishment.
 Punishment is about causing some form of suffering to your child in retaliation for their misbehavior.

 That’s not to say discipline should be entirely positive for your child.
-There can still be negative consequences for their behaviors.
-But, there should be a clear learning moment in those negative consequences.
+There can still be negative consequences for a child’s behaviors.
+But there should be a clear learning moment in those negative consequences.

 Let’s look at discipline vs. punishment to give a broader understanding of the concepts.